-    ENSP 204: GIS in the Environmental Sciences
+ENSP 204 (cross-listed with INTR 204): GIS in the Environmental Sciences

-    Fall and Spring (3) Hamilton
+Fall and Spring (3) Rose

 This course will provide an introduction to using Geographic Information Systems (GIS) as a tool in environmental science and policy.
 Emphasis will be on hands-on application of GIS to create maps, to organize and visualize spatial data, and to query spatial data to elucidate answers to environmental questions.

 This course introduces students to the science of marine and terrestrial environments.
 It ties marine science and policy to land use, watershed and coastal zone management, pollution, forests and agriculture, ocean fisheries, mineral resources, climate change, and biodiversity.

 ENSP 248: Introduction to Environmental Research- Instructor permission only

 Fall or Spring (1) Staff

 Independent environmental research for First-year and Sophomore students that is closely mentored by a faculty member.
 All projects must include an analysis, write-up, and interpretation of the student's work.

 This course is an in-depth look at an important issue of environmental science and policy.
 The topics to be considered will be announced prior to the beginning of the semester.
 The course is primarily designed for sophomores and juniors who have taken Introduction to Environmental Science and Policy.
 Some topics will include a required weekly laboratory session.